-As the focus of Perpetual IMPACT applications is largely on organisational performance and capability, this application is a little different from some others that may have greater focus on the project.
+There’s a lot to think about and gather together so it’s vital that if you have not started already, you must prepare now for the deadline.
+As the focus of the Perpetual Trustees IMPACT Philanthropy Application Program is largely on organisational performance and capability, this application is a little different from some others that may have greater focus on the project.

-We have gathered some of our top-level feedback and tips here to help ensure you are getting the best and most relevant information together for your application:
+To help ensure you are getting the best and most relevant information together for your application we’ve gathered some of our top-level feedback and tips:

 - Make sure you’re using the current application form!
 The questions do change, so it’s vital that you collate your responses according to the current form.